Biomolecular Design of Veins and Arteries

 In subsequent parts of this report, we will discuss the applications of these three strategies, illustrated in Fig. 9, in vascular tissue engineering.

-Fig. 9 Illustration of the three tissue engineering strategies described by Langer and Vacanti.
-[Adapted from Carvalho et al., 2013] To initiate tissue regeneration, scaffold, cells, and signaling molecules, can each be transplanted in the body individually.
+Fig. 9.
+Illustration of the three tissue engineering strategies described by Langer and Vacanti.
+[Adapted from Carvalho et al., 2013] To initiate tissue regeneration, scaffold, cells, and molecules, can each be transplanted in the body individually.
 However, with current techniques, the association of all three components leads to better results.

 Vascular Tissue Engineering: An Overview